 In summary, what the Petitioners are saying is that the production of fossil fuels by the Carbon Majors has been found to be primarily responsible for large amounts of greenhouse gases.
 The concentration of said gases, especially carbon dioxide in the atmosphere, causes climate change.
-An estimated 25-30% of the carbon dioxide already emitted by these activities has been absorbed by the oceans and is contributing to ocean acidification.
+An estimated 25-30% of the carbon dioxide already emitted by these activities has been absorbed by the oceans, causing ocean acidification.